isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 Short-term visitors are required to apply for an Air Travel Pass to seek entry into Singapore.
 Please refer [here](/hongkong/atp/requirements-and-process) for information on the Air Travel Pass.
 Note that short-term visitors are only allowed to travel to Singapore on a flight designated by the Singapore Government and Hong Kong Government.

-Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are **not** required to apply for an ATP to travel to Singapore.
-However, Singapore Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies, which issued their Long-Term Pass, before travelling to Singapore.
+Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an ATP to travel to Singapore.
+However, Singapore Long-Term Pass holders (including those granted In-Principle Approval for Long-Term Pass)   will still have to seek entry approval from the relevant Singapore Government agencies, which issued their Long-Term Pass, before travelling to Singapore.

 Singapore Citizens, Permanent Residents, and Long-Term Pass holders may take either:
 <ol style="margin-top:0px; list-style-type: upper-alpha;">